In Japan, real-world romance might decline, but there is still an array of Japanese romantic comedy movies that appeal to several circumstances.

 Plot: Suzume is a typical housewife.
 Her husband has been sent on business abroad, and while he frequently telephones her, he is more concerned with his pet turtle’s health and welfare.
 The days pass tediously… It’s as if no one, including her husband, is paying her any attention.
 Is anyone hearing me?
 Am I going to get old and die?”

 One day when she sees a flier in the stairwell advertising for spies, the ordinariness of her life is disrupted!
 Suzume, fascinated, calls the number.
 Suzume is told to go to a run-down apartment three days later.
 A man accepts her, and a woman-he is unemployed; she is an announcer at a shopping mall.
 They tell they are detectives who operate for international power.
+It is from one of the best Japanese Comedy Movies.

 18- Kamome Diner (Kamome Shokudo) – 2006